Semantic-Aware Logical Reasoning via a Semiotic Framework: RepublicQA Benchmark

 \section{RepublicQA Benchmark}

-Current benchmarks remain largely template-based and semantically simple, offering limited coverage of abstraction and ambiguity.
-To fill this gap, we construct \textbf{RepublicQA}, a benchmark designed to capture philosophical complexity and multi-perspective reasoning beyond existing datasets.
+Current benchmarks primarily focus on logical complexity while largely overlooking semantic complexity, resulting in limited coverage of abstraction, contextual ambiguity, and nuanced meaning.
+To address this gap, we construct \textbf{RepublicQA}, a benchmark designed to jointly capture logical depth and semantic breadth reasoning.

-\textbf{Benchmark Construction.} RepublicQA is built from Plato’s \textit{Republic}, a foundational text rich in discussions of justice, morality, governance, and knowledge.
-Its dialogical structure naturally yields abstract propositions and counterarguments, well suited for reasoning tasks involving ambiguity and opposing stances.
+\textbf{Benchmark Construction.} RepublicQA draws from classical philosophical and ethical traditions that explore justice, morality, agency, and knowledge.
+These sources, characterized by dialogical inquiry and abstract argumentation, provide naturally ambiguous propositions and opposing stances suitable for evaluating advanced logical and semantic reasoning.
 We extracted propositions and contextual premises manually, with double annotation by two graduate students to ensure logical and semantic consistency.

-\textbf{Complexity Comparison.} Unlike benchmarks such as FOLIO, ProofWriter, and ProverQA that remain largely template-based and semantically simple, RepublicQA introduces abstract propositions with deeper logical dependencies, balanced True/False/Uncertain distributions, and contexts requiring the integration of multiple philosophical concepts.
-We measure complexity across five dimensions: syntactic difficulty (FKGL), vocabulary richness (TTR), lexical variety (MTLD), phrasal diversity (UBR), and vocabulary size.
-Figure~\ref{fig:complexity} shows that RepublicQA leads on four dimensions, requiring college-level comprehension and exhibiting greater lexical and phrasal diversity, while ranking second in vocabulary size.
-These properties underscore its abstract nature and resistance to template fitting, making it a valuable benchmark for reasoning under ambiguity and abstraction.
-More details about the RepublicQA benchmark can be found in Appendix~\ref{Appendix:details-of-republicQA}.
+\textbf{Complexity Comparison.} RepublicQA introduces abstract propositions with deeper logical dependencies, balanced True/False/Uncertain distributions, and contexts requiring the integration of multiple philosophical concepts.
+To characterize its complexity, we group our measurements into three categories: (1) \textbf{Conceptual Complexity} (primary indicator), reflected by FKGL; (2) \textbf{Lexical Diversity} (secondary indicators), captured by TTR, MTLD, and UBR; and (3) \textbf{Structural Contrast} (supporting dimension), describing the organization of contrary construction.
+Table~\ref{tab:semantic_stats_singlecol} shows that RepublicQA achieves the strongest performance across all indicators, with contrary-construction patterns far exceeding those of existing benchmarks, highlighting its emphasis on abstraction, semantic depth, and non-template reasoning.
+These properties underscore its suitability for evaluating reasoning under ambiguity and high-level conceptual interactions.
+Details of these metrics are provided in Appendix~\ref{app:Semantic Complexity metrix}, with additional information about RepublicQA in Appendix~\ref{Appendix:details-of-republicQA}.